SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Execution depends on search order
 - The same command can produce different results depending on context
 - Changing directories or %PATH% can change which executable runs
+- Execution depends on both where a file is located and what type of executable it is.

 # Security Implication